5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 - Bleeding from the early parts of the colon (the ascending and transverse colon is often darker in color or even black.

-- Sings of anemia such as fatigue, shortness of breath with exertion, dizziness, and fast heartbeats.
+- Anemia includes fatigue, shortness of breath with exertion, dizziness, and fast heartbeats.

 - Abdominal pain: isolated abdominal pain is rare with colorectal cancer.